 As a LEAD Fellow, Kartika is working with Mi Familia Vota.

-Jahmair Stewart is a MPA-PNP candidate specializing in Public Policy Analysis at NYU Wagner.
+Jahmair Stewart is an MPA-PNP candidate specializing in Public Policy Analysis.
 Previously, he received his BA in communications from Georgia State University.
-As he pursues his degree, Jahmair also works as a graduate assistant at NYU Tandon, where he supports identity-based programming, and co-advises several student clubs and the graduate council.
-His major initiative is to make an impact in areas of educational equity, environmental justice, and housing inequality.
-Prior to Wagner, Jahmair was a Teach for America Miami-Dade corps member where he embraced the challenges of working in low-income communities of color where a lack of education funding, coupled with the environmental challenges of climate change, and housing inequality severely impacted youth across the metro area.
+As he pursues his degree, he also works as a graduate assistant at NYU Tandon, supporting identity-based programming and co-advises several student clubs and the graduate council.
+His main goal is to influence educational equity, environmental justice, and housing inequality.
+Before Wagner, Jahmair was a Teach for America Miami corps member, embracing the challenges of working in low-income communities of color where a lack of education funding, climate change, and housing inequality impacted youth across the area.

-As a LEAD Fellow, Jahmair will be working with the Environmental Voter Project to identify inactive environmentalists using big data analytics and predictive modeling to transform them into consistent voters.
+As a LEAD Fellow, Jahmair will be working with the Environmental Voter Project to identify inactive environmentalists using data and predictive modeling to transform them into consistent voters.

 Madeleine Greenberg grew up between Newport Beach, California and Nashville, Tennessee.
 In May 2021, she graduated Cum Laude from NYU with a B.A. in Politics.
 She will graduate with her M.A. in American Politics from NYU in May 2022.
 Before joining HeadCount, she had two years of organizing, civic engagement, and voter protection experience.
 In her free time she enjoys concerts, running, reading, and rooting for the Dodgers.

 As a LEAD Fellow, Madeleine is working in voter engagement at HeadCount, where she tracks voting rights legislation across the country and does research for HeadCount’s Save the Vote campaign.